 is a multi-site study of familial longevity.
-We are collaborating with researchers at
+We collaborating researchers with

 Columbia University, the University of Pittsburgh, Washington University School of Medicine, the University of Southern Denmark and the National Institute on Aging on this important research endeavor.

 These study centers are recruiting families with multiple members achieving very old age (for example, two living siblings over the age of 88 years old).
 Participation entails an in-home interview, a brief physical examination, and collection of a small blood sample.